General Foundations of Algebra

 • recognize and use symbols as communication tools to interpret a mathematical sentence and to express reasoning.

-An "algebraic" learning environment is one where the development of analytical thinking is emphasized.
+Creating an 'algebraic' learning environment: An 'algebraic' learning environment is one where the development of analytical thinking is emphasized.
 Teachers consciously identify times when reasoning is an integral part of their instruction.
 Arguing, abstracting, and generalizing become common practice during daily lessons in mathematics and even in other subjects, not an occasional enrichment.